A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Local variance estimator

-There are some practical consideration in employing the local variance estimator (LVE).
-First, irrespective of the cleaning procedure used to extract \emph{clean} CMB sky signal from raw satellite data, there will always be residual contamination in the cleaned CMB maps thus obtained.
-This is particularly true in regions closer to galactic plane where foreground emission of astrophysical origin is strong.
-Hence in order not to bias our inferences, a galactic mask is used.
-So the circular disc is taken in conjugation with the galactic mask omitting those pixels or regions of the sky, where the recovered CMB signal is deemed potentially contaminated.
+Now, there are some practical consideration in employing the LVE method.
+First, irrespective of the cleaning procedure used to extract \emph{clean} CMB sky from raw satellite data, there will always be residual contamination in the cleaned CMB map thus obtained.
+This is particularly true in regions closer to galactic plane where foreground emission of astrophysical origin is strong. {The adopted mask} also excludes bright extended as well as point sources of extragalactic origin in the microwave sky.
+Hence, in order not to bias our inferences, the circular discs defined in deriving LVMs are taken in conjugation with the galactic mask omitting those pixels or regions of the sky, where the recovered CMB signal is deemed potentially contaminated.
 Then, to compute our estimator reliably i.e., local variances, we do not consider variances from circular discs in which 90\% or more fraction of the pixels compared to those in a full circular disc get omitted as a consequence of masking in our analysis.

 To derive LVE maps, we select discs of different sizes that allows us to probe any angular/multipole dependence of the amplitude of the underlying (dipole) modulation field.
-The angular scale of a CMB fluctuation, say $\theta$, is related to the multipole as $l=180^\circ/\theta$.
-Choosing a disc radius of size `$r$' to compute local variances, we are filtering the CMB map upto a multipole of order $l \sim 180^\circ/r$.
-Correspondingly the amplitude of modulation will be $\equiv A_l$.
-If the underlying modulation field is same at all scales $A_l=A$ (some constant to be determined from LVE maps using different disc radii).
+The angular scale of a CMB fluctuation, say $\theta$, is related to a multipole as $l \sim 180^\circ/\theta$.
+Choosing a disc radius of size `$r$' to compute local variances, we are filtering the CMB map up to a multipole of order $\ell \sim 180^\circ/r$.
+Correspondingly, the amplitude of modulation will be $\equiv A_{{\rm d},\ell}$.
+If the underlying modulation field is same at all scales, then, $A_{{\rm d},\ell}=A_{\rm d}$ (some constant to be determined from LVE maps using different disc sizes).

-Now, even if the CMB sky is isotropic (in data or a simulation), there will always be a random dipole component (and other higher order modes) to be found in the corresponding LVE map.
+Now, even if the CMB sky is isotropic (in data or a simulation), there will always be a random dipole component (and other higher order modes) present in the corresponding LVE map.
 Thus, following Eq.~(\ref{eq:cmb-dip-mod}), we have :

 for the components of the dipole in the modulating field.
 Since the amplitude is given by,